Alecks20/Personal-Website/pages/securing-server.md

 ```

 ## Configuring a firewall
-You can use UFW which is preinstalled on ubuntu and can be installed on debian using apt, it can be easily setup using a few commands, a firewall
+You can use UFW which is preinstalled on ubuntu and can be installed on debian using apt, it can be easily setup using a few commands, a firewall blocks connections to ports or services you don't want exposed

 ### Allowing/Denying a port